zackstout/beatles-songwriting/README.md

 ### The Aeolian/Ionian connection

 - (p.
 146) The equality of the Ionian and Aeolian "modes".
-- Here there and everywhere, and Yesterday, and the ii-V-vi sequence.
-(Recall Chapter 3 - where exactly?)
+- Here there and everywhere, and Yesterday, and the ii-V-i sequence.
+(Recall Chapter 3 - yes, the "cyclical vii")
+- aka the vii-III-vi sequence.
-- Key point: The D7 (the V of G major) is the bVII of Em (the relative Aeolian to which we shift).
+- **Key point: The D7 (the V of G major) is the bVII of Em (the relative Aeolian to which we shift).**

 ### The Aeolian cadence 'unmasked': the flattened leading note

 - (p.
 147) So instead of describing the movement as V7-vi, we can describe it as bVII7-i.
 Neat.
 - A nice voice-leading table to show this.
-- _Not a second time_
+  -🎵 _Not a second time_

 ### The Aeolian cadence in typical context

 - A minor key song that uses the bVII-i move is...
-- _A Taste of honey_
+- 🎵 _A Taste of honey_

 ### 'Tonal ambiguity' - an introduction